Digital mobile radio: Weaknesses in ARC4 DMRA

 Motorola has created its standard so that the 40-bit ARC4 (Alleged RC4) can withstand casual attackers.
-It is supposed to offer 40-bit security, where an attacker must test the 2 to the power of 40 possible keys to find the right one.
-This level of encryption offers no real protection and there is software that allows you to find the key.
+It is supposed to offer 40-bit security, where an attacker must test the 2^{40} possible keys to find the right one.
+This level of encryption offers no real protection and there is software that allows decoding the key.

-RC4 encryption is a stream cipher that must use an IV (Initialization vector) each time it performs encryption.
+RC4 encryption is a stream cipher that must use an IV (initialization vector) each time it performs encryption.
 The size of this IV should be large enough so that there is no repetition of this IV during the entire use of the same key.

 RC4 weak IV encryption has already been compromised in the WEP Wi-Fi encryption system because the IV size was too short (24 bits).

 Motorola has opted to use a slightly longer IV size (32-bit) but not that much longer than the WEP's 24-bit IV.
 Motorola calls this IV the MI (Message Indicator).

-Motorola's official explanation for this short IV is that the DMR standard was not originally intended for encryption and that they had to use bits from voice frames to put the IV into it.
-To avoid degrading the voice too much, only 32 bits can be inserted.
+Motorola reported that the DMR standard did not define a method for transporting encryption parameters.
+Its solution embeds a 32-bit initialization vector, together with error-protection data, by replacing selected least-significant bits in the DMR vocoder frames.
+These bits were selected to minimize degradation of the received voice audio.

 According to the author of the DSD-FME software, a DMR specialist, this claim is false because there is the possibility of creating custom DMR frames.
 Such a frame could therefore have contained a large IV (128 bits for example).

 Some users discovered that Anytone radios (such as the Anytone 878) using ARC4, had the IV constant (0x12345678) at the beginning of each transmission.
 This flaw was fixed in AnyTone D878UVII firmware update V3.03 (2023-12-18).: 5.
 Modify the firmware to make the AES encryption have a variable Vector(IV) instead of fixed "12345678".

-The Motorola ARC4 DMRA should by design provide at least 4 billion different IVs, so there should be 4 billion superframes with a different IV (2^32-bits possible IVs).
+The Motorola ARC4 DMRA should by design provide at least 4 billion different IVs, so there should be 4 billion superframes with a different IV (2^{32}-bits possible IVs).

 But one user discovered that Motorola uses a non-primitive LFSR for the ARC4 to generate the IVs.
 Instead of 4 billion different IVs, there are only 294,903 different IVs.
 So instead of a 32-bit IV, you get an 18-bit IV, which is much shorter than the 24-bit WEP Wi-Fi IV.

-It doesn't seem conceivable that it was a mistake on Motorola's part to have used a non-primitive IV in its standard, so the mistake seems to be intentional.